 In this sketch of a big breasted nude, you can see that by drawing back the shoulders the breasts roll back and slightly flatten into the body.
 The nipples point slightly out and sit a little higher on the breast.
 You can see also how the Areola stretch's to the shape of the breast emphasizing its natural shape.

-In the sketch's below note how the breasts hang down from the body.
+In the example's below note how the breasts hang down from the body.

 In the second sketch of a nude bending over notice how the breast is attached to the chest.
-At the area where the breast connects to the body, you can see that it narrows while the bulk of the breast is larger and hangs down.
+At the area where the breast connects to the body, you can see that it narrows.
+However, the bulk of the breast is larger and hangs down.